Gmelin Handbook of Inorganic Chemistry: A User's Guide

 Since 1971, organometallics are heavily covered, except for compounds with Li, Na, K, Rb, Cs, Mg, Ca, Sr, and Ba central atoms.
 Those excepted compounds are covered in the Beilstein Handbook.
 Included in Gmelin are compounds with metal-carbon bonds except carbides, cyanides, cyanates, and thiocyanate.

 The print edition ceased publication at the end of 1997, however our University at Buffalo's subscription ended in 1993.
-As affordable used volumes become available, they are being purchased by the Science and Engineering Library, but this happens infrequently.
-At this point, UB does not subscribe to the electronic version on a fairly new Elsevier platform called Reaxys.
+As affordable used volumes become available, they are being purchased by our library.
+UB does not subscribe to the electronic version available exclusively on the Elsevier platform, Reaxys.
 The print and electronic versions are not equivalent with each version containing significant content not found in the other format.

 Gmelin contains such information as: